 Read the White Paper

-TMA members are eligible for a free technology contract review from Coker Group – including a contract review of telemedicine vendor services.
+TMA members are eligible for a free technology contract review from Coker Group – including a contract review of telemedicine and remote patient monitoring vendor services.
 Evaluations focus on potentially unfavorable terms with feedback on identified concerns.

 Submit Your Contract

 Got questions about telemedicine?
 Call or email the Knowledge Center.

 TMA created this RPM evaluation tool to help Texas physicians assess and select RPM products and vendors.

 Certain links provided with this information connect to websites maintained by third parties.
 TMA has no control over these websites or the information, goods or services provided by third parties.
 TMA shall have no liability for any use or reliance by a user on these third-party websites.

 When you visit any of our websites, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalized web experience.
 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Click on the different category headings to find out more and manage your preferences.
 Please note, blocking some types of cookies may impact your experience of the site and the services we are able to offer.